Best Epiphone Les Paul for the money? (our top pick)

 Conclusion

+Epiphone's Les Paul line truly has something for everyone.
 Over our years of playing guitar and being in communication with other musicians, we've found the Epiphone brand to be one of the most consistently well-liked and favorably-reviewed brands available.
+If you've already narrowed your choice down that far, there aren't too many "bad" options.
+Buy confidently.

 Your Questions

-Do you have questions about our Epiphone Les Paul recommendations or something else mentioned in this article?
+Do you have questions about our best Epiphone Les Paul recommendations or something else mentioned in this article?
 If so, feel free to leave a note in the comments section below and I'll help out as much as possible.

 What about the standard 59 with Gibson Burstbuckers, CTS pots, switch craft pots and jack, and Mallory capacitors?
 Why didn’t that make the list?